PoisotLab/ms_network_prediction/manuscript.md

 Third, a loss function $L(\hat{x}, x)$.
 Lastly, **priors** on parameters, $P(\theta)$

 Often, before fitting the model, the dataset will be split into a training and validation subsets.
 The model learns to predict the outcome from the training subset, then the fit and model performance are evaluated on the validation set [@Christin2020GoiFur] (see _How do you validate a predictive model?_).
 Another important step in predictive modelling is feature engineering: adjusting and reworking the predictors to enable models to better uncover predictor-response relationships [@Kuhn2019FeaEng].
-For instance, this can include projecting the predictors into a principal component analysis space, and selecting only a dimensions for the modelling, as in our machine learning illustration.
+For instance, this can include projecting the predictors into principal component analysis space, and selecting only a set of dimensions for the modelling, as in our machine learning illustration.

 ### How do we validate a predictive model?